 The standard Chroma key effect in VEGAS Pro is very good, but the chroma key tools in VEGAS Effects and VEGAS Image are even better, with extra tools like spill suppression and light wrapping giving you even more detailed control to achieve perfect keys and seamless composites.

 Once you’ve achieved the perfect key, put any background you choose in a track or layer under your keyed footage.
 You’ve now created a composite, and you’ve made your first chroma key video!

 The ultimate tools for chromakey are here and at your fingertips!
-With VEGAS POST, you have the combined power of VEGAS Pro, VEGAS Effects, and VEGAS Image.
+With VEGAS Pro Post, you have the combined power of VEGAS Pro, VEGAS Effects, and VEGAS Image.
 Take advantage of the most powerful built-in effects capabilities of any non-linear editor in VEGAS Pro.
 For even more excellent and realistic chromakey, leverage the power of VEGAS Effects and VEGAS Image, offering automatic green screen removal, eliminating the need to spend hours cleaning up fine elements like hair.
 Get a seamless key that no one will ever know is an effect with spill suppression and light wrap, and use edge softening to take hard edges off your keyed subjects.
-If professional-level keying is what you’re after, VEGAS POST is your go-to solution!
+If professional-level keying is what you’re after, VEGAS Pro Post is your go-to solution!

 What's the difference between VEGAS Pro Edit, VEGAS Pro Suite and VEGAS Pro Post?